 Jane Levy (Rocky), Dylan Minnette (Alex), Stephen Lang (The Blind Man), Daniel Zovatto (Money), Franciska Torocsik (Cindy), Emma Bercovici (Diddy)

 Don’t Breathe was greeted by terms like ‘an instant classic’ and celebrated for ratcheting up the tension and suspense.
-Not to mention that it has become a considerable box-office success, far more than initially expected.
+Not to mention that it was a considerable box-office success, far more than initially expected, earning over $160 million worldwide against a budget that was less than $10 million.
 Certainly, in watching it, it does manage to keep an audience on the edge of the seat and rattle them with a number of jumps.
 In theory, this is all that you should ask from a horror film.

 On the other hand, I compare Don’t Breathe to films such as the aforementioned Hush and Julia’s Eyes, both of which I have seen in recent months beforehand.
-These are fine and excellent horror shows that settle into the imagination with unsettling effect.
+These are fine and excellent thrillers that get a grip on the imagination with unsettling effect.
 Don’t Breathe has the same focus but only a day after watching it I am struggling to think of any memorable jumps or anything that was applaudable in its tension or skill.
 It feels like a work that is no more than a slickly polished series of jump shocks and loud noises.